fallen-icarus/cardano-loans/README.md

 - It creates a viable framework for **unsecured loans**, finally opening the door to financial inclusion for the unbanked.

-This protocol is more than just set of smart contract; it is a piece of essential public infrastructure.
+This protocol is more than just a set of smart contract; it is a piece of essential public infrastructure.
 It is the bedrock upon which a new generation of financial services can be built — services that are open, fair, and accessible to all.
 It is the key to unlocking the multi-trillion dollar global credit market and realizing the original vision of decentralized